Bit by the Shutter-Bug

 There was a bit of a learning curve for the aperture and speed settings.

-I still had to wait till the film was developed to see if my settings were right for the light.
+I still had to wait until the film was developed to see if my settings were right for the light.

 Panasonic Lumix 28mm 10x Digital Camera